andrewsheridan/cyberpunk-red-companion-policy/PrivacyPolicy.md

 **Information Collection and Use**

-For a better experience, while using this Service, I may require you to provide certain personally identifiable information.
-The information that I request will be retained on your device and is not collected by me in any way.
+Users may opt-in to providing logs and error information to assist in diagnosing issues.
+Your information will never shared with other parties in any way.

 **Log Data**

-Whenever you use the Cyberpunk Red Companion App in a case of an error in the app I collect data and information (through third party products) on your phone called Log Data.
-This log data may include, device name, operating system version, the configuration of the app when utilizing this Service, the time and date of your use of the Service, and other statistics.
+Users who opt into automatic error reporting will have some data automatically and anonymously reported to assist the developer in resolving issues.
+This log data includes device name, operating system version, the configuration of the app when utilizing this Service, the time and date of your use of the Service, and some information about what actions were taken in the app immediately before the issue occurred.

 **Cookies**